 WannaCry and the Difficult Task of Preventing a Similar Attack

-The first wave of the ransomware attacks that inundated businesses around the world last week has apparently now passed, although it’s quite possible more infections will occur.
-The finger pointing continues between the infected institutions and the companies and governments they believe could prevent outbreaks: Microsoft, the NSA, Russia, and even North Korea.
+The first wave of ransomware attacks that inundated businesses around the world last week has apparently now passed, although it’s quite possible more infections will occur.
+The finger-pointing continues between the infected institutions and the companies and governments they believe could prevent outbreaks: Microsoft, the NSA, Russia, and even North Korea.

 But who is to blame?
 Like most things, everyone is at least partly responsible.
 The real question is what do we now to prevent future attacks.

 The Malware Developers

 Most of the blame will obviously fall on those who created the malware and unleashed it around the world, leading to one of the fastest-spreading and potentially damaging cyberattacks seen to date.
 It has infected institutions such as FedEx and the British National Health Service.
 For all their effort, the latest reports suggest the perpetrators have only netted approximately $55,000.
 1

 It has been a matter of weeks since a hacker group called Shadow Brokers publically exposed a load of software tools believed to belong to the National Security Agency (NSA).
 It now appears one leaked NSA tools, an exploit of Microsoft Windows called EternalBlue, is being used as one method for rapidly spreading a ransomware variant called WannaCry across the world.2

 Dumping the tools was clearly rash — but should the NSA have developed them in the first place?
 Intelligence agencies have a long history of spotting weaknesses in software, and while most weaknesses are passed on to software vendors for patching, they withhold some for their own hidden agendas.
 The result is known security flaws remain unrepaired in the operating systems for other nefarious organizations to exploit.
 3